yasminaElg/hackaton_project/docs/guide.md

 For the forms, you now see why final-form is important, and how easy to use it is.
 Change your "vanilla" forms and implement Final Form everywhere.

-### It's done !
-Yay \o/ Your project is nice and shiny, now time to join the battlefield and work with us on the Shippr Projects :)
+### You're done with the project !
+Yay \o/ Now, time to join the battlefield, but first ...

+## Training: Introduction to dev processes

+> - _Jira introduction with Arnaud_
+> - _GIT introduction with Arnaud_
+> - _Pull requests introduction with Arnaud_

+### Now you're really ready to take arms an work on the shippr's products :)